AdamGhaida/F24-CMUQ-112-TPs/README.md

 ```
 /StudentName_ProjectName/
     README.md          # Description of the project
-    /src/              # Source code for the project
+    main.py            # Source code for the project (doesn't necessarily need to be called main.py)
     /assets/           # Images, videos, or other media related to the project
     demo.mp4           # (Optional) Demo video of the project
 ```